 Other medicines work by preventing the fungus from spreading.
 This gives the immune system a better chance of eliminating the infection.

-The treatment you use for athlete's foot depends on how severe your particular infection is.
+The treatment you use for athlete's foot depends on the severity of your particular infection.
 In many cases, an antifungal topical cream can be applied directly to the affected area of the skin.
-These topical treatments contain ingredients which can bring relief from the itching and discomfort that athlete's foot causes.
+These topical treatments contain ingredients that can bring relief from the itching and discomfort caused by athlete's foot.
 More severe cases may require an oral antifungal.

-Our prescribing doctors can prescribe the right treatment for you based on your condition.
+Our prescribing doctors can prescribe the most suitable treatment for you based on your specific condition.